Pre-purchase examination

 The extent of exam required will vary according to your needs, either a 2 stage or a 5 stage vetting / pre-purchase exam may be suitable.
 This can be discussed with Blackdown Equine Clinic when enquiring about 2-stage or 5-stage vetting, but here is a brief overview of our vetting process.

-From: BEVA/RCVS Guidance Notes on the Examination of a Horse on Behalf of a Prospective Purchaser (2012) (Vetting)
+From: BEVA/RCVS Guidance Notes on the Examination of a Horse on Behalf of a Prospective Purchaser (Amended 2018) (Vetting)

 “The aim of the pre-purchase examination is to carry out a thorough clinical examination on behalf of a potential purchaser to identify and assess factors of a veterinary nature that could prejudice the horse’s suitability for its intended use.
 Each pre-purchase examination is carried out on behalf of a specific prospective purchaser so that the opinion can be based on that purchaser’s individual needs and intended use of the horse.
 Examinations performed on behalf of a seller are not advised except in the case of a few specified auction sales.